 Could we agree we have an accountability problem in addition to a miscommunication problem?

 I believe the first step in conquering miscommunication is owning it – we all play a role.
-In chapter 3 of the upcoming text, the Academy of Nutrition and Dietetics Guide to Nutrition Communication, we address the necessity of making sure your message is clearly understood by taking responsibility for preventing miscommunication:
+In chapter 3 of Communicating Nutrition: The Authoritative Guide, we address the necessity of making sure your message is clearly understood by taking responsibility for preventing miscommunication: